 list_tables |

-List tables in a schema. |
+List the tables in a schema. |

 describe_table |

-Show columns, types, and metadata for one table. |
+Columns, types, and metadata for one table. |

 batch_describe |

-Describe several tables in one call.
+Describe several tables in a single call.
 Saves round trips. |

 search_tables |

-Find tables whose name matches a pattern. |
+Find tables by name pattern. |

 select_star |

-Pull a handful of sample rows so the agent knows what the data really looks like. |
+Pull a handful of sample rows.
+The agent uses this to see what the data actually looks like, not just what the schema claims. |

 check_table_exists |

-Confirm a table exists before referencing it in SQL. |
+Confirm a table is there before the agent commits to it in SQL. |

 get_column_values |

-Look at the distinct values in one column. |
+Distinct values in a single column. |

 get_all_column_values |

-Same idea, for every column at once.
-Useful for understanding categorical fields. |
+Same, but for every column at once.
+Useful for getting a feel for categorical fields. |

 list_function_names |

-List the SQL functions the database supports. |
+The SQL functions this database supports. |

 apply_sql_limit |

-Wrap a query with a LIMIT if one is missing. |
+Wrap a query with a LIMIT if there isn't one already. |

 detect_columns |